AsavarTzeth/ansible-role-users/README.md

-Ansible Users Role - ansible-users
+Ansible Users Role - ansible-role-users
 ==================================

-**Ansible Role used to manage users, groups, ssh authorized keys and sudo.**
+**Ansible role used to manage users, groups, ssh authorized keys and sudo.**

 The configuration format of this role is heavily inspired by the format used with cloud-init/cloud config.
 The goal is to use the same or similar yaml